Azure/azure-remote-rendering-asset-tool/Documentation/conversion.md

 You can select an input model from the list by double-clicking the row, or selecting it and pressing "Select input".

+To refresh the blob list, press the "Refresh" button on the top.

 ## Input root directory selection

 The root directory is the one under which the input model and any file referenced by it (for example textures files) will be located.